dmitryweiner/neural-things/magneto/README.md

 A single-page experimental web app that visualizes **sharp changes in the magnetic field** as a **semi-transparent heatmap overlay** on top of the live **camera feed**.

 The app is intentionally minimal and browser-only: no build step, no backend, no frameworks.
-It’s meant as a **sensor-fusion playground** rather than a polished product.
+It's meant as a **sensor-fusion playground** rather than a polished product.

 ---